Voilett-Roze/asus/Disk-formatting.md

 # Guide to disk formatting with ASUS-WRT Merlin

 Learn how ASUS routers can be used to directly repartition and format attached USB disks from the command line.
 Follow a step-by-step guide or use a simple interactive menu-based script to automatically format disks to ext2, ext3, ext4 filesystem.
+Disks larger than 2TB aren't supported due to [partition table size limits](#partition-tables).

 ## What you'll learn in this guide:
 - Limitations of managing disks directly on the router